rfbergeron/bompiler/IDEAS.md

 struct or union, since struct, union, and enum tags may be declared within a struct or union tag definition.

+## Typedefs
+Typedefs can be redeclared at inner scopes, but objects already declared do not change type when this happens, so the full type must be resolved when the object is declared and copied into the object's type.
+This will make comparing types easier, since the type checker can just go about its buisiness as usual when comparing objects declared using a typedef.

+Typedefs declared at inner scopes that do not have any type information are not an actual redeclaration, and can be ignored if the type name being declared has already been declared.
+The same goes for typedefs at the same level with no information.

+Typedefs at the same level without any type information and without any prior declaration are treated as incomplete types, and are valid so long as they are not used in any context where the size or other information about the type are required; ie they may only be used to declare pointers to the type, but not plain objects of the type or arrays of the type.

 ## Struct and label information
 Struct/union definitions and labels do not need to have the same information as symbols, so they should have their own structures used to track them.